-In Rainier Place, each resident will have their own mailbox key.
-Students must not copy or give their keys to anybody for any reason.
-Replacement keys are \$50-\$100.
+Mail is managed by the US Post Office (not by the College Housing and Residence Life Office) Students must not copy or give their keys to anybody for any reason.
+Replacement keys are \$100.

-Rainier Place: Mailboxes are near the elevators inside the north entrance.
-Packages are delivered to the front desk during Office Hours..
+Rainier Place: Mailboxes are near the elevators inside the north entrance and they are managed by the US Postal Service.
+Packages are delivered to the front desk during Office Hours.
 If you have a package delivered during Office Hours, you will receive an email from the office with information about how to claim your package.

 Triton Court: In Triton Court, each apartment shares one mailbox key.
 Keep the mailbox key on the designated hook by the front door to avoid losing the key and/or being charged.
-Mailboxes are near the elevators inside the main entrance.
-Packages are delivered to Amazon boxes and you should receive an email from Amazon (if after hours, they should call you).
+Mailboxes are near the elevators inside the main entrance and are managed by the US postal Service.
+Packages are delivered to Amazon boxes and you should receive an email from Amazon (if after hours, they should return another day or call you).

 Students agree to hold harmless EC Housing Office and give permission for Housing to sign and accept packages/parcels from US Mail, UPS, Federal Express and any other delivery agents attempting to deliver in their name.
 In addition, students relieve Housing and its agents from all responsibility in accepting any delivery in the event of loss/damage or theft.
 It is further agreed that if said packages are not claimed within a seven (7) day period by student, that Housing reserves the right to return said deliveries without notice.
-We are not responsible for any packages that arrive during non-office hours.
+We are not responsible for any packages that arrive during non-office hours (or not delivered to Housing Office or Triton Court Amazon HUB).

-For perishable packages, such as meal delivery boxes, the package must be claimed and picked up from the office or lobby spaces within 48 hours of being dropped off or else it may be disposed of or returned.
+For perishable packages, such as meal delivery boxes, the package must be claimed and picked up from the office or lobby spaces within 24 hours of being dropped off or else it may be disposed of or returned.